Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

 **Access Control Methods**

 *ABAC*
 Attribute-based access control (ABAC) is an authorization system that defines access based on attributes associated with security principals, resources, and environment.
-With ABAC, you can grant a security principal access to a resource based on attributes.
+With ABAC, you can grant a security principal access to a resource base on attributes.

 *RBAC*
 Access management for cloud resources is a critical function for any organization that is using the cloud.
 Role-based access control (RBAC) helps you manage who has access to resources, what they can do with those resources, and what areas they have access to based on Roles